peferron/peferron.github.io/_posts/2015-11-18-talk-modern-javascript.md

 That's the power of the web for you.

-Going back to the talk itself, the *wow* moment for the audience was turning our JS into valid TS by simply renaming the file extension from `js` to `ts`, and then demonstrating how type inference already brought increased safety against type mismatches and typos!
+Going back to the talk itself, the *wow* moment for the audience was turning our JS into valid TS by simply renaming the file extension from `.js` to `.ts`, and then demonstrating how type inference already brought increased safety against type mismatches and typos!

- (Alright, nobody actually screamed *wow*, but don't ruin my rosy recollection.)
+(Alright, nobody actually yelled *wow*, but don't ruin my rosy recollection.)

 The TypeScript team has done a great job keeping up with ECMAScript 2015+.
 It's awesome to see the TS compiler infer the type of `maxHumidity` and `minTemperature` based on their default values: